tristandenyer/brewery-search/README.md

 - color coded brewery types
 - highlight text you searched for in results
 - address and link to a map
+- storing keyword highlighter state in session storage

 ### Future features

 - filter by brewery type
 - filter by state (though you can just search for state name)
-- store keyword highlighter in local/session storage